Furuta-Mototada/candidate-match/docs/SCRAPING_SCRIPTS.md

 - Handles special deliberation status cases:
   - 撤回 (withdrawn) in remarks
   - 否決 (rejected) at plenary sessions
-  - 未了 (incomplete) when both plenary sessions are empty
+  - 未了 (incomplete/expired) when both plenary sessions are empty

 ---